MatteoBroccoli/SkinToSSTNet/README.md

 Anomalies were computed over the training dataset, i.e. the mean states of the training set was subtracted to each input and output feature, and the data was then scaled to the range [0,1].
 To use the network, it is essential to reproduce these steps.
 To this end, mean values of our training dataset can be found on **zenodo** in the directory `preprocessing_setup`, together with `min` and `max` values.
-The data can then be scaled with the following function
+The data can then be scaled to [0,1] for instance with the following function
 ```
 def scaling(data, min, max):
     return (data - min)/(max - min)